-Prooftoys syntax quick reference
+Prooftoys language quick summary

 For more complete and precise information, see the full reference.